 Encyclopedia of American Quaker Genealogy, 6 volumes

 New England Register 1847 to current

 Passenger & Immigration Indexes Vol. 1 to current

 The American Genealogist Vol. 1 to current

 Additional resources in our library include:

-A surname card file with over 200,000 index cards and loose leaf or manuscript materials sorted by surname, supplement bound materials.
+A surname card file with over 200,000 index cards and loose materials in vertical files.